Extensions of Daubechies' theorem: Reinhardt domains, Hagedorn wavepackets and mixed-state localization operators

-While not true in general, some choices of the mask \(F\in EFG(\R^{2d})\) allow us to interpret the localization operator \(A_F^g\) geometrically, just like the operators \(A_{\Omega}^g\).
+Some choices of the mask \(F\in EFG(\R^{2d})\) admit a geometrical interpretation of \(A_F^g\), just like the operators \(A_{\Omega}^g\).
 Namely, we may interpret \(F\) as the curvature of a surface in \(\R^{2d+1}\), parametrized by phase space.
 For instance, we recognize the mask as the Fubini-Study metric of the Riemann sphere \(\C P^1\).
 We may therefore think of the localization operator \(A_{FS}^g\) as an operator that ``wraps" the STFT around the Riemann sphere, before synthesiszing back.
 This interpretation is justified by looking at the corresponding localization problem.
 We have \cite{ZelditchToric} Thus, the eigenfunctions of \(A_{FS}^{g}\) are the functions whose STFT has the largest norm when considered as functions on the Riemann sphere.
-Since \(FS\) is a polyradial function (and it is in \(EFG(\R^2)\)), then if we let \(g=\phi_k\), Proposition \ref{HagedornDaub} tells us that the eigenfunctions are the Hermite functions, and that the eigenvalues are
+Since \(FS\) is a polyradial function (and it is in \(EFG(\R^2)\)), then if we let \(g=\phi_k\), Proposition \ref{Prop:WeightDaub} tells us that the eigenfunctions are the Hermite functions, and that the eigenvalues are

 So the Hermite functions solve the localization problem on \(\C P^1\) when \(g=\phi_k\).
 The same is true for \(\C P^d\), as one can see by using the \(d\)-dimensional Fubini-Study metric as the mask of a localization operator.
 In general, the Hermite functions should solve any surface localization problem as long as the normal vector of the surface is polyradial and in \(EFG(\R^{2d})\).